deb-intel/InnerSourceDeb/git_bkms/git_overview.rst

 Git Overview
 ############

 Git is an open source version control system with automated tracking and support for branch management and workflows.
-This page gives an descriptive overview of how Git works.
+This page gives a descriptive overview of how Git works.

 .. contents::
    :local: